What financial help can I get?

 There are also grants available through charities or foundations.
 You usually need to have applied for all state benefits before applying.
 See links below.

-It can all be a bit overwhelming but there are several really helpful websites that will help you identify benefits that you may be missing or costs that can be cut.
+There are several helpful websites that will help you identify benefits that you may be missing or costs that can be cut.
 Try Age UK’s Benefit’s calculator or consult your local Citizens Advice Bureau.
 One site that can be valuable in helping to find savings on daily costs is moneysavingexpert.com.
 For self-funders, you may also find it helpful to get financial and/or legal advice.
-See our articles ‘Paying for your own Care’ and ‘Wills, Powers of Attorney and Financial Planning’
+See our articles ‘Wills, Powers of Attorney and Financial Planning’

 Benefits & Allowances